AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-people-integration.md

 **What is SOLR and why do I need to have it enabled to use this feature?**

-Enabling SOLR for your Marketo instance is a trivial step that opens up hardware space in Marketo so that your subscription can utilize the Bizible integration.
+Enabling SOLR for your Marketo instance is a trivial step that opens up hardware space in Marketo so that your subscription can utilize the Marketo Measure integration.
 Without SOLR enabled, we don’t have access to certain calls that would otherwise allow us to download the appropriate people from your Marketo instance.